 5. Try to choose a goal that is timely: “Well this is the summer, and there is all that fresh fruit; so, I will three pieces of fresh fruit for the whole week, and actually just sit and do nothing but enjoy the fruit — that is like meditation or focusing isn’t it??”

 You can see there is a lot of self negotiating that needs to go on to be successful.
-We really cannot ‘impose’ on ourselves any more than we can others.
+We really cannot ‘impose’ on ourselves, we have to work with what we have.
 Also, whereas we might have great patience in encouraging others, we can be very impatient and negative with ourselves.
 So be,”SMART” and work patiently with yourself.
 Also, at the end of the specific time period evaluate your effort.
 HAVE SOME NICE AND RELATIVELY HEALTHY reward for yourself, if you succeeding at least 70% of the time.
-(Pressure of 100% can be defeating…) Decide how you can work better with yourself, and then choose another aspect that intrigues you and begin your ‘self-negotiations.’
+(Pressure of 100% can be defeating…) If you are at 40 percent or less, just smile, and remember that “time” will provide you more opportunities.
+Decide how you can work better with yourself, and then choose another aspect that intrigues you and begin your ‘self-negotiations.’

 So that you can even get a better idea of each of these holistic self-care aspects, here is one more level of elaboration.
 You can, if you choose, make your first SMART goal to be simply to research one area during a period of time.
 Be imaginative and creative — that is very replenishing in itself.